 - 1 teaspoon apple cider vinegar

 - 1.4 oz beef or chicken stock 40ml (3 tbsp)

 - Salt and pepper to taste

 - 2.1 oz cherry tomatoes quartered or halved (60g)

-- Heat 1 tbsp of olive oil in a frying pan.
+- Heat 1 tablespoon of olive oil in a frying pan.
 Fry the onion and garlic on a medium heat for 3 minutes until slightly soft.

 - Add the beef and cook for a further 4 - 5 minutes until browned and cooked through.

 - Add spices, tomato puree, tomatoes, apple cider vinegar, stock and seasoning.
 Cook for about 5 - 10 minutes or until thick.
 Taste and adjust the seasoning to taste.

 - Place a sheet of tin foil on a flat surface, add 1 tortilla and layer with 3 - 4 tablespoon of mince, cheese, lettuce, avocado, fresh tomatoes, coriander and sour cream.
 Option to also add a squeeze of lime.